Dermomurex infrons

 Dermomurex infrons is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

+The shell is medium-sized for the genus and has a broad, rounded last whorl.
+The axial varices are rounded and the aperture is broad and rounded-ovate.
+The siphonal canal is relatively short, measuring approximately 25-29% of the total shell length.
+The intritacalx is thick, light tan to dirty white, and largely smooth, with weak spiral grooves.

 The length of the shell varies between 19 mm and 47 mm.

 Distribution

-This marine species occurs off Japan, Taiwan, the Philippines, Indonesia and New Caledonia.
+This marine species occurs off Japan, Taiwan, the Philippines, Indonesia, and New Caledonia.